exa-labs/exa-cursor-plugin/README.md

 cursor exa-cursor-plugin
 ```

-2. Skills, rules, and MCP config are auto-discovered from the repo's standard directories.
-Type `/` in the chat to verify the `exa-*` commands are listed.

-3. To test as a full plugin (with commands), run the install script:
+2. To test as a full plugin (with commands), run the install script:

 ```bash
 bash install.sh
 ```

+3. Type `/` in the chat to verify the `exa-web-search` skills are listed.

-Re-run after each change to push updates.
-Restart Cursor to pick up changes.
+If needed, restart Cursor to pick up changes.

 ## Links